AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Ibrahim

-Ibrahim (Abraham) was a prophet in Islam.
-For Christians, Abraham appears in the Old Testament and is seen as the ‘father of the faith’; he is honoured for his obedience to God.
+Ibrahim (Abraham) is a prophet in Islam.
+Christians see Abraham in the Old Testament as the ‘father of the faith’ and honor him for his obedience to God.

 Id-ul-Adha

-Id-ul-Adha (festival of sacrifice) is a Muslim festival that celebrates the prophet Ibrahim’s willingness to sacrifice his son for God.
+Muslims celebrate Id-ul-Adha (festival of sacrifice) to honor the prophet Ibrahim’s willingness to sacrifice his son for God.

 Id-ul-Fitr

-Id-ul-Fitr (festival of the breaking of the fast) is a Muslim festival that celebrates the end of Ramadan.
+Muslims celebrate Id-ul-Fitr (festival of the breaking of the fast) to mark the end of Ramadan.

 Imam

-Imam is a religious leader who leads communal prayers in within the Islamic faith.
+An Imam leads communal prayers in the Islamic faith.
 In Shi’a Islam, the title Imam is given to Ali and his successors.

 Imamate

-In Shi’a Islam, the Imamate is the divine appointment of the Imams, who are leaders of Shi’a communities and perceived as descendants of the prophet Muhammad.
+In Shi’a Islam, the Imamate divinely appoints the Imams, who lead Shi’a communities and are seen as descendants of the prophet Muhammad.

 Immanence

-Within the Islamic faith, Immanence is the idea that God is present in and involved with life on Earth and in the universe; immanence is a quality of God.
+In Islam, Immanence means that God is present in and involved with life on Earth and in the universe; it is a quality of God.

 Impersonal

-In religious use, the term impersonal refers to the idea that God has no ‘human’ characteristics, is unknowable and mysterious, more like an idea or force than a person.
+In religious contexts, impersonal means that God has no ‘human’ characteristics, is unknowable and mysterious, and is more like an idea or force than a person.

 Infant baptism

-In Christianity, infant baptism is the sacrament through which babies and young children become members of the Church, where promises are taken on their behalf by adults; the infant is freed from sin and introduced to the saving love of God and the support of the Christian community.
+In Christianity, infant baptism is the sacrament that makes babies and young children members of the Church.
+Adults take promises on their behalf, freeing the infant from sin and introducing them to the saving love of God and the support of the Christian community.

 Informal prayer